skyrimunificationproject/skyrimunificationproject.github.io/index.md

 ### SUP Optional Modules

 Immersion and Survival module:
-- SunHelm, Campfire, Footprints, Simple Hunting Overhaul, Dirt and Blood, Books of Power, Stress and Fear, and more
+- SunHelm, Campfire, Footprints, Simple Hunting Overhaul, Dirt and Blood, Books of Power, Stress and Fear, and more.
+While this is installed in the full list, SunHelm can be easily disabled in its MCM, and the rest are opt-in or fairly unintrusive.

 Followers module:
 - Fully independent patches so you can pick and choose which to add